Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Analysis

-We identify cores in each snapshot of the MHD simulation described in \S\ref{sec:data_simulation} using the dendrogram algorithm \citep[using the \textit{astrodendro} package, which implements a dendrogram-based core extraction algorithm;][]{Rosolowsky_2008b, Goodman_2009a}.
-Dendrogram-based algorithms efficiently identify density structures in star-forming regions in both simulations \citep[e.g.,][]{Burkhart_2013, Koch_2017} and observations \citep[e.g.,][]{Goodman_2009a, Seo_2015}.
-For each snapshot, we apply the dendrogram on the density distribution in the 3D space.
-We construct the dendrogram to find structures with densities above 10$^4$ cm$^{-3}$.
-To guarantee enough sampling points for the analysis of density and velocity distributions, a structure must have a volume of at least 100 voxels ($\sim$0.028 pc in the linear size) to be included in the dendrogram.
-To avoid the inclusion of insignificant local density fluctuations, a structure must also have a difference of 10$^4$ cm$^{-3}$ in density between its peak and the node where it merges onto the tree\footnote{These setup parameters translate to \textit{min\_value} of 10$^4$ cm$^{-3}$, \textit{min\_delta} of 10$^4$ cm$^{-3}$ and \textit{min\_npix} of 100 in \textit{astrodendro}.
-A ``tree'' is a full dendrogram representation of hierarchical structures.}.
-We identify a total of 2,422 structures over a time span of $6.0\times 10^5$ years, with a nominal time resolution of $2.1\times 10^4$ years.
+We identify cores in each snapshot of the MHD simulation described in \S\ref{sec:data_simulation} using the \textit{dendrogram} algorithm \citep[hierarchical structure extraction algorithm; ][]{Rosolowsky_2008b, Goodman_2009a}.
+Dendrogram-based extraction algorithms (hereafter the dendrogram, for simplicity) efficiently identify density structures in star-forming regions in both simulations \citep[e.g.,][]{Hopkins_2012, Burkhart_2013, Koch_2017} and observations \citep[e.g.,][]{Goodman_2009a, Lee_2014, Seo_2015}.
+For each snapshot, we apply the dendrogram on the density distribution in the 3-d space.
+We construct the dendrogram to find structures with densities above 10$^4$ cm$^{-3}$, which is characteristic of the densities traced by NH$_3$.
+To guarantee enough sampling points for the analysis of density and velocity distributions, a structure must have a volume of at least 100 voxels ($\sim$0.02 pc in linear size) to be included in the dendrogram.
+To avoid the inclusion of insignificant local density fluctuations, a structure must also have a difference of 10$^4$ cm$^{-3}$ in density between its peak and the node where it merges onto the tree.\footnote{These setup parameters translate to \textit{min\_value} of 10$^4$ cm$^{-3}$, \textit{min\_delta} of 10$^4$ cm$^{-3}$ and \textit{min\_npix} of 100 in \textit{astrodendro} A {\it tree} is a full dendrogram representation of hierarchical structures.}.
+We identify a total of 3,538 structures over a time span of $6.0\times 10^5$ years, with a nominal time resolution of $\sim 1.5\times 10^4$ years.
 Note that we use the dendrogram only to identify independent density structures and locate their peaks.
-We do not limit our following analysis of the density distribution to only the density range above 10$^4$ cm$^{-3}$ (see \S\ref{sec:analysis_tracking} for details), and we only use the dendrogram boundary to avoid confusion with a neighboring core.
+We do not limit our following analysis of the density distribution to only the density range above 10$^4$ cm$^{-3}$ (see \S\ref{sec:analysis_datadescription} for details), and we only use the dendrogram boundary to avoid confusion with a neighboring core.
 See Fig.\ \ref{fig:leaves} for an example of the independent structures identified using the dendrogram algorithm.